erriza/Secret-Santa/README.md

             No two members are paired together repeatedly within the last three years.

-    View Pairings:
+  -View Pairings:
         The generated pairings will be displayed on the screen, showing who gives a gift to whom.

   ### Testing
   To run unit tests for the application:

-    Run the following command in your terminal:
+  -Run the following command in your terminal:

     npm run test

   ### Features
     Efficient Pairing Generation: Utilizes the Hopcroft-Karp algorithm for efficient pairing generation.